whiprandolph/bestseller/Part 2 - Why Are We So Lost/12 - Selfish Violence vs Selfless Violence.md

 The Apache warrior Geronimo offered another example of selfless violence.
 In 1858, his people believed they were at peace with the Mexicans, and so when he and many other warriors went into a Mexican town to trade one day, they only left a small force to protect the women, children, and elders.
 When the warriors returned, they found that Mexican soldiers had killed the entire protection force and many of their families.
 Geronimo had lost more than anyone -- his mother, wife, and all his children were dead.
 He later told his biographer, "I had lost all."[xxx-geronimo autobio|kas-ki-yeh]<sup>,</sup>[xxx-geronimo autobio|family]

 The warriors were not prepared to fight the Mexicans that night, so they and their remaining families left to safety.
 After replenishing supplies, chief Mangus-Colorado called a war council, and the warriors decided to go to war.
-They invited other Apache groups to participate, and Geronimo went to them one by one, telling them what had happened, and asking them to participate in a war against the Mexicans.[xxx-geronimo autobio|kas-ki-yeh]
+They invited other Apache groups to participate, and Geronimo went to them one by one, telling them what had happened and asking them to participate in a war against the Mexicans.[xxx-geronimo autobio|kas-ki-yeh]

 There was no draft, and none of the warriors were poor people seeking to escape poverty.
 Each one decided for themselves to fight as he or she saw fit, knowing the risks and deciding if it was worth it.
 Geronimo recruited many people.[xxx-geronimo autobio|kas-ki-yeh]